mertbag96/php-crash-course/README.md

 # PHP Crash Course
-This repository is used for a PHP course.
+This repository includes a PHP course.
 The course's link: https://www.youtube.com/watch?v=BUCiSSyIGGU

 # What is PHP?
 PHP (PHP: Hypertext Preprocessor) is a general-purpose scripting language geared toward web development.